AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/AddRoleClassReference_1.md

 SystemUnitFamilyType.AddRoleClassReference Method (String, Boolean)
 ===================================================================
-AutomationML 2.1 APIAdds a RoleClass reference to this SystemUnitClass object using the provided CAEX path, referencing a RoleClass object.
+Adds a RoleClass reference to this SystemUnitClass object using the provided CAEX path, referencing a RoleClass object.
 The RoleClass reference is added as a [SupportedRoleClassType][1] object.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)